28.Apr.2008 at 10:27 am | 4 Comments

 Neither strings suggest solutions that are easy or safe, however, I urge you check these posts and then search your install via file manager/FTP/WebFTP to ensure you do not have files with the following extensions anywhere within a writable …

-Tagged: Announcements, Awareness, Bug Fix, Code, Design, PHP, Security Fix, Spam, WP, Web, Web Hosting, blog, hacks, headsetoptions, how to, internet, news, resources, techniques, wordpress
+Tagged: Announcements, Awareness, blog, Bug Fix, Code, Design, hacks, headsetoptions, how to, internet, news, PHP, resources, Security Fix, Spam, techniques, Web, Web Hosting, wordpress, WP

 25.Apr.2008 at 3:37 pm | 1 Comment